How to Mourn as a Jew

 • Talk about the afterlife – Most Jews focus on doing good in this life.
 We don’t know for sure what happens after death, and we tend not to worry about it much.
 Some think there is an afterlife, some don’t.

 At a somewhat less traditional Jewish funeral, there may be a fancy casket, or there may have been a cremation.
 Do not comment about anything that seems unusual.
 The mourners may be honoring a request of the deceased, or something may have been the topic of a disagreement in the family.
 These people are already in pain: this is not the time to appoint yourself the Jewish Tradition Cop!
-If you have questions, call or email a rabbi later.
+If you have questions, call or email a rabbi later (or leave a question in the comments here!)

 .